Australian-Text-Analytics-Platform/quotation-tool/README.md

 <img width='740' src='./img/quote_display.png'/>

 ## Reference
 This code has been adapted (with permission) from the [GenderGapTracker GitHub page](https://github.com/sfu-discourse-lab/GenderGapTracker/tree/master/NLP/main) and modified to run on a Jupyter Notebook.
 The quotation tool’s accuracy rate is evaluated in [this article](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0245533).

+## Citation
+If you find the Quotation Tool useful in your research, please cite the following:

+Jufri, Sony & Sun, Chao (2022).
+Quotation Tool. v1.0.
+Australian Text Analytics Platform.
+Software. https://github.com/Australian-Text-Analytics-Platform/quotation-tool